-This piece was originally posted on the Home-ed List on 5th February 1995
+From the archives: The original post was posted on the Home-Ed List on 5th February 1995

 1) Not let her in.
 This is because these cases are lost and won on the balance of ‘evidence’, and the moment a social worker enters one’s home, and starts taking notes, that counts as ‘evidence’.
 No matter what ridiculous interpretations the social worker comes up with, a court will at least listen to what she has to say, and treat her evidence as expert testimony.
 So the thing to do is to avoid getting into a situation in which the other side has loads of ‘evidence’ whilst you yourself have none.